Size-pore-dependent methanol sequestration from water-methanol mixtures by an embedded graphene slit: Introduction

 However, the separation of methanol from water is usually performed by inefficient and energetically-intensive distillation \cite{Liang_2014}.
 Therefore, to minimize energy waste and increase efficiency, researchers have investigated water purification via nanomembrane filtering using chemical functionalization \cite{Azamat:2019ua, Azamat:2021aa}, adsorption on graphite pores \cite{Prslja:2019aa}, or infinite graphite sheets \cite{Mosaddeghi:2019aa}.
 In general, nanomaterials and nanomembranes combined with advanced catalytic, photothermal, adsorption, and filtration processes provide fast, efficient, and tunable alternatives compared to conventional routes in water remediation.
 However, many challenges regarding scalability and sustainability are still open \cite{Esplandiu:2023aa}.

 Recently, graphene-based membranes have been reported \cite{Nair2012} as a method that changes the dynamics of the confined fluids when compared to bulk.
+Furthermore, several works have been published exploring all types of materials, looking for the selectivity of water or methanol over the other component of the mixture \cite{Mahmood2012, Villegas2015, Hung2017, Kachhadiya2021}.
 Also, Molecular Dynamics (MD) simulations of atomistic models clarified the physical mechanisms of these changes \cite{calero2020} and the differences among various typologies of fluids \cite{Leoni:2021aa, LF2014, Leoni:2016aa}.
+Table \ref{tab:results} summarizes some of the recently obtained main experimental and theoretical results.

 In particular, water has peculiar properties that are anomalous compared to other fluids \cite{life, fermi2012, Gallo:2021wx}, and its interaction with nanointerfaces dramatically modifies its structure \cite{MCF2017}, thermodynamics and dynamics \cite{calero2020}, leading to unusual transport properties for both water and solutes \cite{Corti:2021uy}.